CodeDifferently/Maven.SpringDemo-MVCPerson/README.md

 * From Postman, make a _delete_ request to `localhost:8080/person/delete/1`
 * From Postman, make a _get_ request to `localhost:8080/person/read/1`.
     * ensure that the object has been deleted
-* The following response should be visible.
+* The following response is an example of what should be visible

 ```JSON
 {